mstksg/inCode/copy/entries/control-intro.md

 Your scheme is simple: have a little bell attached at the point where every elevator reaches the perfect height.
 Your elevator boy will turn the knob up, up, up until he hears the bell, and then stop it right after.
-And then turn it down slightly to account for his predictable overshoot.

-The same thing works for going down -- tell him to turn the knob down, down until he hears a bell; then, to turn it slightly up to account for his overshoot.
-Conveniently, he always overshoots by the exact same amount every time.
+The same thing works for going down -- tell him to turn the knob down, down until he hears a bell.

 And suddenly, things seem to click.